 I enjoy being in nature, drinking coffee, eating ice cream, reading, playing/singing music and spending time with my husband and son.
 I ride the bus or bike to work whenever I can, and I believe strongly in supporting the thriving of local communities.
 Keeping my carbon footprint small is important to me (so don't be alarmed if you see me working in my office with the lights off...)
 Also, I love my job!

 During my first four years out of college, I worked with a not-for-profit organization providing microloans to women in the developing world, while also teaching violin lessons on the side.
-After entering graduate school in psychology, I trained in several professional settings, including as a school counselor, an assessment specialist for children, an outpatient counselor, and a psychiatric inpatient counselor.
-I completed my doctorate degree in psychology, and subsequently worked in community mental health and then in private practice.
+After entering graduate school in psychology, I trained in several professional settings, including as a school counselor, an assessment specialist for children, an outpatient counselor and a psychiatric inpatient counselor.
+I completed my doctorate degree in psychology and subsequently worked in community mental health and then in private practice.
 I began working at the Center for Counseling and Wellness in 2009 as a psychologist.
 I served as the interim director of the center during the 2014-15 academic year, and stepped into the permanent director role in 2016.
-I enjoy incorporating my clinical insights and experiences into an administrative role, with a focus on supporting a culture of flourishing at Calvin College.
+I enjoy incorporating my clinical insights and experiences into an administrative role, with a focus on supporting a culture of flourishing at Calvin University.
 I am currently licensed as a psychologist in the state of Michigan.

 - Course code: